Adult meningitis

 • Consider inotropes early, if no response to fluid

-• Beware Coagulopathy (DIC & thrombocytopenia).
+• Beware coagulopathy; (DIC & thrombocytopenia).
 Treatment is given if coagulopathy is severe or symptomatic, or prophylactically prior to invasive procedures

 Disability (Neurological) Management